Destroy All Humans! Path of the Furon: Plot

-Soundtrack & Audio
+Soundtrack and audio

 The musical score is performed by composer Garry Schyman.
 According to the game's creative director, Jon Knoles, there are approximately 15,000 lines of spoken dialogue in the game.
 There is more back and forth banter between Crypto and Pox, interactive conversations, and more human minds to read.
 There are between 30 and 50 thoughts for each human in the game and about 2000 in total.

 Reception

 Destroy All Humans!
 Path of the Furon received "generally unfavorable" reviews, according to review aggregator Metacritic.

 Reviews of the in-game soundtrack fared generally better.
 GameZone said: "The score still has that sci-fi B-movie feel with a heavy dose of '70s-styled funk and disco tossed in for good measure".